Alexisbroh/Integrative2-Vibes/README.md

 # Integrative2-Vibes
-In this repo we are working with Js
+In this repo we are working with Js in the back-end are using NodeJs and For the components we are working with ExpressJs